Skip to main content

 6. 6

-Find a sponsoring West Virginia broker.
-You cannot activate your Salesperson license without an active West Virginia broker willing to supervise your work.
+Affiliate with a sponsoring West Virginia broker.
+You cannot activate a salesperson license without an active West Virginia broker supervising your work.

 7. 7

-Pay the license fee ($165) and activate your license.
-Once your sponsoring broker submits the affiliation, the WVREC issues your active West Virginia Salesperson license.
+Pay the WVREC license fees and activate.
+Once your broker submits the affiliation and your fees are paid, WVREC issues your active West Virginia salesperson license.

-West Virginia exam — the numbers that matter
+West Virginia exam — the facts that matter

 Regulator: West Virginia Real Estate Commission (WVREC)